Chinmayamission/CFF/docs/uischema/fields/addressAutocompleteField.md

 ```

-Finally, when you enter your address, it will calculate the distance and then save it in the `distance` field, and save the 5 closest locations to `closestLocation` (or whatever number is set in `saveNClosestLocations`).
+Finally, when you enter your address, it will calculate the distance (in meters) and then save it in the `distance` field, and save the 5 closest locations to `closestLocations` (or whatever number is set in `saveNClosestLocations`).
+Each element in `closestLocations` will also have a `distance` key with the specific distance of that location.